 • Reduce IT spend

-• Optimise Head-count
+• Optimise head-count

-And the reality is no matter what your job title or the specialisation you get into, you are going to be using Excel.
+The reality is, no matter what your job title or the specialisation you get into, you are going to be using Excel.
 A lot!
-Sure, in time you are going to become a Python expert.
-But Excel is where the fundamentals of data manipulation and analysis are learnt.
+Sure, in time you are going to become a Python expert, but Excel is where the fundamentals of data manipulation and analysis are learnt.
 There is still no other tool available which is as easy and useful in doing quick and dirty analysis or visualisations.
 Trust me – you want to be an Excel expert.

 Take every opportunity to use it in your current organisation.
 Be sure to cover Sum, Average, Count and other arithmetic functions.
-You are going to need to know Group by, Order By, Where, Having Clauses.
+You are going to need to know Group By, Order By, Where, and Having Clauses functions.
 Case Statements are also essential along with learning Joins and Unions.

 These are the basics and will cover 75% of everything you will regularly use, even later in your career.

-- Having to defend your numbers or method in a meeting
+- Having to defend your numbers or method in a meeting,